Hands shaking during a meeting Hands shaking during a meeting

 2. Define specific conditions and modalities for each CPPA and supply-aggregation contract to enable all parties to benefit from these opportunities while maintaining economic balance and an acceptable risk allocation for all stakeholders.

-We invite you to contact the Power & PPA team for more information: contact@greensolver.net
+We invite you to contact our PPA Advisory services team for more information: contact@greensolver.net

 Written by the Power & PPA team , Alexandre Soroko, Delphine Strunski, Charlotte Pierini, Maïmouna Bâ